-The Sombrero Galaxy is small and not impressive to look at, but it is bright enough to be seen with binoculars and small telescopes if observing from a very dark site.
+The Sombrero Galaxy is small and not impressive to look at, but it is bright enough to be seen with binoculars and small telescopes if observed from a very dark site.

 M104 is very popular among amateur astrophotographers because, if done well, one can reveal tons of details in the beautiful dust lanes that cross in front of the galaxy's luminous center.
 Processing this target might be a little bit tricky because you need to make sure to not make the core too bright or your image will look overexposed.

 Our photo below was taken with an unmodified Canon DSLR camera and our 8" Astrograph telescope.
 The total exposure time compiled to achieve this result was 3 hours.
-Click on the image to see all the acquisition details and, if you have the time, watch our full Episode about capturing the Sombrero Galaxy!
+Click on the image to see all the acquisition details and, if you have the time, watch our Episode 6 of Galactic Hunter to learn how we captured the Sombrero Galaxy!

 Did you know?

 Messier 104's supermassive black hole has a mass of more than 1 billion suns.